martinandersson/nomagichttp/POA.md

 - Move static util methods in `Response.Builder` to `Response`.
 - Anticipate lots of mutations to response so attempt make it more efficient.
   For example, cache `Response.completedStage()`.

-- Similarly, do the same for `RequestHandler` and delete `RequestHandlers`.
+Similarly, do the same for `RequestHandler` and delete `RequestHandlers`.
 Client still uses `RequestHandler.Builder`, implicitly, because both method and logic is required.

-  `RequestHandler.of("METHOD")` returns `RequestHandler.Builder` populated with
+- `RequestHandler.of("METHOD")` returns `RequestHandler.Builder`, populated with
   method.
 Builder asks for logic, the "next step".
 This always return a built handler.
 The application can then invoke consumes/produces to change defaults.
   `RequestHandler.GET().apply(req -> ...).consumes(blabla).produces(blabla)`
+- Add METHDOS() using method constants from `HttpConstants`.
-- Revise all builder types, perhaps we can apply the same pattern elsewhere.
+- Go bananas and revise all builder types, perhaps we can apply the same pattern elsewhere.
+Ideally we scrap "builder" methods in favor of factory methods returning a builder at worst, or pseudo-mutable type.

 ## Stage: Multiple Responses